 Colorado-based Fiore’s Head of Survey, Justin Russell, went from topo-ing one site a day to as many as six, simply by incorporating drone surveying technology into his regular workflow.
-Check out Part 1 of our video series on how Fiore uses drone technology.
+Check out our video series on how Fiore uses drone technology.

 The right construction software streamlines efficiency on your worksites by:

 Investing in new technology to help your current workforce increase collaboration, improve communication, and streamline efficiencies isn’t just a good idea; it’s a necessity.
-According to the 2020 AGC survey, 32% of contractors are investing in cutting-edge tech like construction software and drone surveying workflows to optimize labor.
+Today, more and more companies are making investments in cutting-edge tech like construction software and drone surveying workflows to optimize labor.
 In addition, other technologies, such as building information modeling (BIM) and augmented reality also appeal to Gen Z workers.
 They’re more likely to want to work for a tech-savvy company, so adopting a digital hiring process and expanding the technology you use in the office and on site can help your company look more attractive.

 If your worksites are behind schedule and over budget due to a reduced workforce, how will you compete with companies who are using the latest tech to streamline their processes (and lower their bids)?